MFA in Design for Responsible Innovation (DRI)

 Selected MFA DRI Theses

-• Faithful Oladeji, “Presence in the UnBuilt Environment: Designing the User Experience of Architecture With Virtual Reality” Issuu, IDEALS, Alumni profile
+• Faithful Oladeji, “Presence in the UnBuilt Environment: Designing the User Experience of Architecture With Virtual Reality.”
+Issuu, IDEALS, Alumni profile

 Recent Visiting Design Critics